Onset-lab/onset-documentation/docs/source/onboarding/getting-started.md

 # Getting Started

 Welcome to the CRCHUM (Centre de recherche du Centre hospitalier de l'Université de Montréal)!
-Before your first day at the facility, please ensure you contact either **Dr. Obaïd** or **Guillaume Theaud**.
+Before your first day at the facility, please ensure you contact either **Dr. Obaid** or **Guillaume Theaud**.
 This step is essential for coordinating your access credentials and ensuring a seamless onboarding experience.

 We recommend reaching out well in advance of your planned start date to avoid delays in obtaining the necessary permissions and access cards.